DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-row-detail.md

 Describes properties passed to the template that renders the detail toggle control

-Extends [TableCellArgs](table-view.md#table-cell-args) with the following shape:
+A value with the [TableCellArgs](table-view.md#table-cell-args) shape extended by the following fields:

 Field | Type | Description
 ------|------|------------
 row | [Row](grid.md#row) | A row object
-expanded | boolean | Specifies whether or not row details are displayed toggleExpanded | () => void | Toggles a row's expanded state
+expanded | boolean | Specifies if row details are displayed toggleExpanded | () => void | Toggles a row's expanded state

 ## Plugin Developer Reference